JuliaRheology/RHEOS.jl/README.md

 # RHEOS - RHEology, Open-Source
 *A suite of tools for analysing rheology data.*

-- Stress/Strain/Time data can be easily be fitted to a viscoelastic model.
+- Stress/Strain/Time data can be easily be fitted to a viscoelastic model

-- G'/G''/Frequency data can easily be fitted to a viscoelastic model.
+- G'/G''/Frequency data can easily be fitted to a viscoelastic model

-- Many standard and fractional viscoelastic models have already been implemented within RHEOS new ones can easily be added by users.
+- Many standard and fractional viscoelastic models have already been implemented within RHEOS new ones can easily be added by users

-- A fitted model can be used to predict the behaviour of the material under other loading conditions, enabling the fit/predict paradigm of model selection.
+- A fitted model can be used to predict the behaviour of the material under other loading conditions, enabling the fit/predict paradigm of model selection

-- Artificial loading conditions can be generated within RHEOS to better understand models' response.
+- Artificial loading conditions can be generated within RHEOS to better understand a model's response

 ## Installation